-9 The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9 ha to conduct sustainable agriculture (National Land Policy Report).
+9 The Food and Agriculture Organisation estimates that on average a Rwandan household requires at least 0.9ha to conduct sustainable agriculture (National Land Policy Report).

-Figure 6.2 below presents the proportion of households cultivating the smallest areas, with under 0.3 ha land, by district and shows that they represent 65% in Huye district.
-This is slightly lower than the urban average of 67%.
-Huye ranks five in the top districts with households cultivating under 0.3 ha; these districts are mainly the three Kigali Province districts and Rubavu, which has an urban component.
+Figure 6.2 below presents the proportion of households cultivating under 0.3 ha land by district and shows that they represent 75.8% in Kicukiro district.
+This is higher than the urban average of 67.3% as well as the national average (45.8%).
+This situation may be due to the fact that Kicukiro is an urban district in Kigali City.